In this explainer, we will learn how to find a specific term inside a binomial expansion and find the relation between two consecutive terms.

 Answer

-When presented with a question like this, it would be perfectly legitimate to write the full expansion and then take the coefficient from the appropriate term.
+When presented with a question like this, it would be perfectly legitimate to write the full expansion and then identify the third term.
 However, appealing to the formula for the general term simplifies our calculation.
 This is the method we will demonstrate here.
 Recall that the formula for the general term for the expansion of is

-However, we need to remember that the first term starts from .
-Hence, the third term will be given by and not, as we might naรฏvely think, by .
+Recall that the first term in the expansion corresponds to the general term with .
+Hence, the third term will be given by rather than .
 Hence, by setting , , , and , we have

-Notice that by using the general term, we can often simplify the calculations we need to make.
+Notice that, by using the general term, we can often simplify the calculations we need to make.
+In our second example, we will look at a very similar concept but with a binomial raised to a higher power.

 Example 2: Finding a Given Term in a Binomial Expansion